-- 4.1 The Action Plan will be monitored on a regular basis alongside the Council's Authority Monitoring Report.
-The effectiveness of the actions will be reviewed and, where necessary, revised or new actions introduced. - 4.2 As highlighted in paragraphs 2.3 and 2.4, this Action Plan is likely to have a shorter lifespan than subsequent action plans; therefore feedback may be limited within this year's AMR. - 4.3 Feedback and progress on the outcomes of the actions contained within this plan will be outlined in the 2019 Action Plan.
+- 5.1 The Action Plan will be monitored on a regular basis alongside the Council's Authority Monitoring Report.
+The effectiveness of the actions will be reviewed and, where necessary, revised or new actions introduced. - 5.2 This is only the second Action Plan to be produced therefore feedback may be limited within this year's AMR and more time is needed to identify any patterns and outcomes of actions outlined above. - 5.3 Feedback and progress on the outcomes of the actions contained within this plan will be outlined in the 2020 Action Plan.